-Metsä Group has production facilities in seven European countries and a total of 35 mills.
+Metsä Group has 29 production facilities in seven European countries.
 Each mill has an environmental permit to determine the boundary conditions for the operation.
 The environmental permit has typically limit values, for example to emissions to water and air and environmental noise.

 Minimising effects on water

 The world's water resources are unevenly distributed, and most of the water is in the oceans.
 Only 3% of the water in the world is fresh water, and is mostly tied up into glaciers or snow.
 Metsä Group's production is mainly in the Nordic countries, which are, according to WBCSD (World Business Council for Sustainable Development), the world's water richest region.

 Given the need for water in the manufacturing of forest products, mills have been built along the lakes and rivers.
 Although water is used, the Finnish forest industry is a modest user of water: the industry uses only 0.2% of the available water resources Finland.
 The process water is cleaned thoroughly before returned back into the rivers, lakes or sea.
 About half of the water is used for cooling machinery.
 As the cooling water runs in a separate system there's no need to clean it after use.

 Minimising the impact of the forest industry operations extends beyond the mills.
 We want to preserve the valuable natural waters in the forests.
 The impact of forestry on water is minimised using a variety of methods – for example, forest certification requires buffer zones.
 Forests are vital to the water cycle, since they maintain the balance between precipitation and evaporation as well as improve the quality of groundwater by reducing the absorption of surface runoff into groundwater.
 In the Boreal region, evaporation happens mostly in forests.
 Forests also do not need to watering, as, for example, in Finland it rains 600–700 millimetres per year.